Saphenion®: long-time results of vein glue

 Saphenion: long-time results of vein glueThe German Society for Vein Medicine (DGP) also includes therapy with the vein glue VenaSeal® as a therapy recommendation for the therapy of truncal varicose veins in the current guidelines „S2k -guideline for diagnosis and therapy of varicosis“.

 Together with colleagues from Munich, Hildesheim, Cologne, Düsseldorf, Saphenion® Berlin / Rostock discussed and founded a „VenaSeal® – network“ in spring 2020 on the occasion of the „Bonn Vein Days“.
-We aim to summarize the results of the therapy with the vein glue, to exchange experiences and communicate them to our patients, and also to become scientifically active.
+We aim to summarize the therapy results with the vein glue, exchange experiences communicate them to our patients, and become scientifically active.
 In November 2020 our joint „German Multicenter Study VenaSeal®“ was published.

-Saphenion: long-time results of vein glue – 139 months
+Saphenion: long-time results vein glue – 147 months

-Saphenion: long-time results of vein glue 139 months ago we started using vein glue in the treatment of varicose veins.
-There are now 4311 treated veins in the surgery book.
-We have used vein glue in 2095 patients so far.
-In addition to many well-informed patients who are now directly requesting this therapy method, statutory health insurance companies have also recognized the – no longer so new – procedure in some cases.
+Saphenion: longtime results vein glue – 147 months ago we started using vein glue in the treatment of varicose veins.
+There are now 4506 teated veins in the surgery book.
+We have used vein glue in 2164 patients so far.
+In addition to many well-informed patients who are now directly requesting this therapy method, statutory health insurance companies have also recognized the no longer so new procedure in some cases.

 Most private insurance companies have also accepted the therapy option of vein gluing varicose veins as part of the cost estimates presented.
 Likewise, according to reports from our patients, the federal aid offices, the states of Berlin / Brandenburg, Mecklenburg, Saxony / Anhalt, Saxony, and Thuringia as well as Lower Saxony and Schleswig-Holstein are ready to cover the costs of this therapy method, which was approved in Europe in 2011.
 If in doubt, our patients should speak to their insurance company before arranging a therapy appointment.